Knutson + Casey Teams up with Salvation Army for Run For Shelter 5k

 Mankato is dealing with homelessness

-As the weather cools down, we need to be aware that homelessness is an issue that needs to be dealt with in Minnesota and Mankato.
+As the weather cools down, we need to be aware that homelessness is an issue that needs to be dealt with in Minnesota and in Mankato specifically.

 “There are not enough shelter beds so they are out anywhere they can be in a safe place,” says Emma Podobinski, a social worker in the state.
 During the latest reporting year, there were more than 7,200 homeless Minnesotans, including 300 veterans.
 Children and youth under 21 make up more than half of the homeless population in Minnesota.